ForgeRock/forgeops/etc/multi-cluster/mcs/files/README.md

 * Prepare 2 clusters, one in US and one in Europe
 * Prepare configuration that enables the use of shared secrets across the clusters
 * Setup MCS in Google Cloud and enable clusters for use within an shared environ
-* Prepare docker and kustomize configure to ensure unique server IDs
+* Prepare kustomize configuration to ensure unique server IDs
 * Deploy DS using the provided skaffold profiles
 <br />